 • Law enforcement exemptions for firearms and ammunition.
 "We understand that the governor and legislature have already agreed to review and modify these provisions where necessary, and the sheriffs want to be part of the discussion to make the changes effective," he adds.

-Page 3 of 5 - • Method of bill passage.
+• Method of bill passage.
 Spike comments, "While many of the provisions of the new law have surface appeal, it is far from certain that all, or even many of them will have any significant effect in reducing gun violence, which is the presumed goal of all of us.
 Unfortunately, the process used in adoption of this act did not permit the mature development of the arguments on either side of the debate, and thus many of the stakeholders in this important issue are left feeling ignored by their government."

 Spike reiterated NYSSA's conclusion, "Sheriffs represent all the people, and we take an oath to uphold the Constitution of the United States and the Constitution of the State of New York.
 Sheriffs will continue to enforce all laws of the state and will protect the rights of all citizens, including those rights guaranteed by the Constitution of the United States and the Constitution of the State of New York."

 O'Mara, Palmesano, and Nojay all voted against the SAFE Act, and were unreservedly critical of Cuomo's method of ramming it into law claiming necessity, saying it was the governor's attempt to remain in the national public eye for his future political aspirations.